Soledade, Paraíba

-Soledade, Paraíba is a municipality in the state of Paraíba in the Northeast Region of Brazil.
+Soledade (/Central northeastern portuguese pronunciation: [suliˈdɐdĭ]/) is a municipality in the state of Paraíba in the Northeast Region of Brazil.
 Acquired as part of a farm purchased by João de Sousa, the land was donated to a church, which planned to build a chapel.
 However, a cholera outbreak in 1864 meant that the first use of the land would be a cemetery.